paul-hammant/tbd/content/deciding-factors/index.md

 Fork-based "pull requests" and similar branch-based "merge requests" in hosted git services solve this to a degree, with robots keeping pull-request branches abreast of `origin:main` automatically as long as no conflicts arise.

-If you are using Github as your repository host, there is a tool that can help solve the "race to push" problem.
-It is called Bors-NG{{< ext url="https://github.com/bors-ng/bors-ng" >}} and it is a merge bot for GitHub pull requests.
-It will take care of merging the latest trunk version into your branch, running all needed tests and merging the result back into the trunk, managing this as a queue and removing these race conditions.
+If you are using Github as your repository host, [Github Merge Queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue) can help solve the "race to push" problem.
+This will automate pull request merges into a busy branch to increase velocity.

 Even with Pull Requests, however, very high commit frequencies to the shared repo means contention and an artificial serialization.
 Microsoft acknowledged this as one